Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Cohomology of complete intersections

-The conjugacy classes of irreducible representations of the symmetric group $S_n$ are in a natural (up to a sign) one-to-one correspondence with partitions of~$n$, or with the Young diagrams with~$n$ boxes.
+\begin{definition} A \emph{Young diagram} is a finite collection of boxes arranged in left-justified rows, with the row sizes weakly decreasing\footnote{Apart from the \emph{English convention} which we use here, in recent references one can also find the \emph{French convention}, which is the upside-down form of the English convention.}.
+The Young diagram associated to the partition $\lambda = (\lambda_1,\lambda_2,\ldots ,\lambda_\ell)$ has $\ell$ rows and $\lambda_i$ boxes on the $i$-th row, see Figure \ref{Fig: young4}. $\Diamond$ \end{definition} The conjugacy classes of irreducible representations of the symmetric group $S_n$ are in a natural (up to a sign) one-to-one correspondence with partitions of~$n$ (or with the Young diagrams with~$n$ boxes).
 We denote by $\rho_\lambda$ the irreducible representation of $S_n$ corresponding to the partition $\lambda$.
-We use the convention that the trivial representation corresponds to the partition $(n)$, or to the Young diagram with a single row, whereas the one-dimensional sign representation $\epsilon$ which sends every element of $S_n$ to its sign corresponds to the partition $(1,\ldots ,1)$, or to the Young diagram with a single column.
+We use the convention that the trivial representation corresponds to the partition $(n)$, or to the Young diagram with a single row, whereas the 1-dimensional sign representation $\epsilon$, which sends every element of $S_n$ to its sign, corresponds to the partition $(1,\ldots ,1)$, or to the Young diagram with a single column.

-\begin{definition} An \emph{$n$-pairing} is a fixed point free involution on the set $\{1,...,2n\}$.
-By suppressing the notation we sometimes call an $n$-pairing, just a \emph{pairing}. \end{definition} We specify a pairing using similar notation as transpositions formed by an element and its image under the involution.
-For instance $(1,2)(3,4)\ldots (2n-1,2n)$ is a pairing.
-We can also represent a pairing by its arc diagram, as in Figure~\ref{Fig:ArcDiagram}.
+\begin{definition} An \emph{$n$-pairing} is a fixed-point free involution on the set $\{1,...,2n\}$.
+We specify an $n$-pairing by listing the transpositions formed by an element and its image under the involution, so is an $n$-pairing.
+We can also represent an $n$-pairing by the associated arc diagram, see Figure~\ref{Fig:ArcDiagram}.
+We will often call an $n$-pairing just a \emph{pairing}. $\Diamond$ \end{definition} We denote by $\mathcal{P}_n$ the set of $n$-pairings.
+Let $\CC\mathcal{P}_n$ be the vector space